Gfaim/react-native-study/README.md

 Connect your device (android / ios).

-Open a new terminal and run `npm run android` if you're on android or `npm run ios` if you're on ios.
-Run `npm run start`
+Open a new terminal and run `npm run android` if you're on android or `npm run ios` if you're on ios then run `npm run start`

 Done, enjoy the app ! :)